clarktrimble/ba-blog/content/blog/funhouse/index.md

 ```

 Nothing mind-blowing; the slices surely are column-oriented.

 If need be, we can easily transform between the two.

 #### TL;DR

 As we'll see below, the column-oriented struct comes in handy with `ch-go`.

-This is a good summary of "column-oriented" writ small in Golang.
+If you're in a hurry, it's a good summary of "column-oriented" writ small in Golang.

 ### Insert / Put